Faculty - Embedded Librarian Program

 What do the librarians need from the instructors?

-Librarians would need access to your Sakai course.
-The most important thing that we need from instructors is promotion of the library and its resources.
+Primarily, librarians would need access to your Canvas course.
+However, the most important thing that we need from instructors is promotion of the library and its resources.
 Announcing that a librarian will be a part of the class and be available for questions is a great first step.
 If you see students struggling with research, remind them that a librarian is available to help.
 The more importance that is placed on library resources, the more students are likely to use them!